Exotic, yet Simple

 - ½ teaspoon garlic salt

-- 6- liter electric or stove-top pressure cooker
+- 6- quart electric or stove-top pressure cooker

 Place lentils in a bowl and cover with warm water.
 Allow the lentils to soak while you assemble the spices.